-Conflict Styles vs Conflict Skills
+The Critical Difference Between Conflict Styles And Conflict Skills

 People have different ways of dealing with conflict.
 The five conflict styles identified by the Thomas-Kilmann Conflict Mode Instrument are: collaborating, competing, avoiding, accommodating, and compromising.
 According to this model, each style has pros and cons, and problems arise if we overuse one style or don’t recognize which style is right for a current situation.